 How to make pink sauce pasta

-Heat up olive oil and butter on medium-high heat until melted, add chopped onions and garlic and saute until fragrant, soft, and translucent.
-Do keep an eye so that the garlic doesn't burn.
+Heat up olive oil and butter on medium-high heat until melted.
+Add chopped onions and garlic and saute until fragrant, soft, and translucent.
+Do keep an eye on it so that the garlic doesn't burn.

 Add tomato puree (passata), milk, heavy cream, basil, Italian seasoning, dried jalapeno, salt, and black pepper and stir to combine.
 Reduce the heat and simmer for 5 to 7 minutes.